marcpage/libernet/README.md

 	"image": identifier for a small file or large file jpg image, "first name": name,
 	"last name": name,
-	"domain": a domain name that http serves a file named libernet.trust at the root, "email": email,
+	"email": email,
 	"website": address of a website,
 	"twitter": twitter handle,